FrankieFinancial/onboarding-widget/README.md

   const apiKey = process.env.FRANKIE_API_KEY,
         customerId = process.env.FRANKIE_CUSTOMER_ID,
         customerChildId = process.env.FRANKIE_CUSTOMER_CHILD_ID;
+  // Set the applicant reference to any string you can use to identify this applicant const applicantReference = Math.floor(Math.random() * 9999) + "-new-applicant";
+  // Set widget configurations as defined in "Configuration" const widgetConfiguration = {
+    mode: process.env.NODE_ENV,
+    documentTypes: ['PASSPORT', 'DRIVERS_LICENCE', 'NATIONAL_HEALTH_ID'],
+    maxAttemptCount: 5,
+    googleAPIKey: process.env.GOOGLE_API || false,
+    frankieBackendUrl: process.env.FRANKIE_API_URL,
+    checkProfile: process.env.CHECK_PROFILE,
+    acceptedCountries: ["AUS", "NZL"],
+  };
   // Serialize your credentials, by joining them with a ":" separator symbol
   //  customerId:customerChildId:apiKey OR customerId:apiKey
   //  where if you don't posses a customerChildId, you should omit it and the separator symbol ":" all together const decodedCredentials = [customerId, customerChildId, apiKey].filter(Boolean).join(":");
-  // Base64 encode the resulting string
+  // Base64 encode the result string
   const encodedCredentials = Buffer.from(decodedCredentials).toString('base64');
-  // POST the endpoint "auth/v1/machine-session" of Frankie Client Api service, whose URL will be provided to you by Frankie
+  // POST the endpoint "/machine-session" of the api service provided to you by Frankie
   // Include the encoded credentials in the "authorization" header, as follows
   // "authorization": `machine ${encodedCreentials}`
   // and extract the header "token" from the response const frankieUrl = process.env.FRANKIE_API_URL;
   axios.post(`${frankieUrl}/auth/v1/machine-session`, {}, {
     headers: { authorization: "machine " + encodedCredentials }
-  }).then(response => {
+  }).then(data => {
-    const headers = response.headers;
+    const headers = data.headers;
     const ffToken = headers.token;
-    // pass the extracted token to the widget as an html attribute called 'ff' (see demo.ejs) res.render('the-web-page.ejs', {
+    // pass the extracted token to the widget as an html attribute called 'ff-token' (see demo.ejs) res.render('the-web-page.ejs', {
       title: "Frankie Financial Widget Demo",
-      ffToken: ffToken
+      ffToken: ffToken,
+      widgetConfiguration,
+      applicantReference
     });
   })
 ```

 ## 2. Embeding widget